paulp1412/lebonk-blog/README.md

 ## Adding Level Elements (Third-Party Events)
 It was important for us - especially me - that level elements blend in with the theme of each arena, so we created individual ones for each theme:
 * Wild West: Minecarts that inflict a horrendous amount of knockback
-* Winter: Ice Spikes that also inflict knockback, but not as strong as *Minecarts*
+* Winter: Ice Spikes that also inflict knockback, but not as strong as *Minecarts* (credits to Sandro Figo, who polished the Ice Spike in terms of model, sfx, vfx etc. during his transfer-project for **Le Bonk**)
 * Summer: A Hawk that flies across the arena picking up a mole that is underneath him and dropping above the death zone of the arena (which is a river the mole is not supposed to fall in to)
 * Graveyard: Zombie Hands that knock the mole towards the next edge where it can fall down (credits to Iris Trummer, who implemented this Level Element during her transfer-project for **Le Bonk**)
 * Japan: Sky Lanterns that fall from the sky and create a fire on the ground (*Death Object*) for a short amount of time

 After we introduced those Third-Party Events, rounds seemed to end quicker on average and players also seemed to enjoy the increasing level of randomness as an additional danger-factor while maneuvering their moles through each arena.

+## Code
+In case you are interested in the implementation, check out the 'scripts' folder of this repository and take a look at the base ThirdPartyEvent.cs as well as the IceSpikeSpawner.cs as an example.
+Used assets: **UnityAtoms**, **OdinInspector**